 O. Winston Link is America´s most celebrated railroad photographer.
 Link began photographing the Norfolk and Western, the last major steam railroad in the United States, in the mid-1950s, when the N&W was converting its operations from steam to diesel.
 Link´s N&W project captured the railroad industry at a moment of transition, before the triumph of the automobile and the airplane that ended passenger service on the line and before the corresponding dramatic reduction in the workforce.
 And, just as importantly, Link´s work reveals a small-town way of life that was about to experience seismic shifts and in many cases vanish completely.
 The images in O. Winston Link: Life Along the Line focus on the people and communities surrounding the railroad, in particular recording life in the Appalachian portion of the Norfolk & Western´s service area.
 The book is published in cooperation with the O. Winston Link Museum in Roanoke, Virginia, which holds the complete archive of Link´s N&W project.
 It replaces two previous Abrams books on Link, Steam, Steel & Stars and The Last Steam Railroad in America.
 O. Winston Link: Life Along the Line offers a broad view of the entire range of Link´s portfolio of the last years of the Norfolk and Western in steam, including excellent examples of both the keystone work and of the photographs, such as modernist images, that have not been previously published.

 A beautifully designed monograph surveying the works of the highly acclaimed contemporary photographer.
 Kenna´s photographs captivate viewers through their silent drama and magnetism: rather than being accurate descriptions of a place, the photographer seems interested in capturing the invisible lines which enclose space, and in so doing arousing a viewer´s imagination and reverie.
-This catalog showcases 290 black-and-white photographs: 200 trace the artist´s career, from early 1970s images shot in England, to the photographs of the following three decades, which result from travels and commissions in every continent throughout the world; 35 record Venice´s everlasting appeal; 20 reflect one of Kenna´s most important jobs, that of recording the Nazi concentration and extermination camps.
+Michael Kenna is an artist for whom the subject is above all the opportunity for a tremendous but constant variation in his view of the world.